<$BlogRSDUrl$>

 It should be easy to find the leakers

 I'm probably missing something here, some point of law, but I can't understand why it can be so hard to find the administration officials who exposed the CIA agent.
-Yet, everywhere I turn, I see naysayers like this
+Yet, everywhere I turn, I see naysayers

 Law enforcement sources say regardless of who's in charge, the chances of this investigation going anywhere are next to none, reports CBS News Chief White House Correspondent John Roberts.
 A year after it happened, the FBI is still investigating a leak of classified information about Osama Bin Laden from the Senate Intelligence Committee.